doristeo/SwarmMonitoring/README.md

 ```
 add this string ``` */10 * * * * /root/send.sh http://public_IP_of_your_server:8080 > /dev/null 2>&1``` <br>
 and restart cron ```systemctl restart cron``` <br>
-The node will send data to the monitoring server every 10 minutes.
+The node will send data to the monitoring server every 10 minutes.<br>
 **The nodes names must be different, otherwise it won't work!**